 Low fluid consumption takes crucial water away from cooling the fire going on in our brains and bodies

-Alcohol is terrible for blood sugar, dehydration and hormone balance
+Alcohol is terrible for blood sugar, dehydration

 Many migraine sufferers have gallbladder issues and this shows up with trouble processing fatty foods